abhaydee/polko-wars/readme.md

 Polkowars combines the thrill of car racing with the strategy of collecting tokens.
 Here's how it works:

 Race and Collect: It's not just about speed.
 Collect as many tokens as you can within 60 seconds.
-Win Conditions: The player who collects the most tokens and finishes the race within 60 seconds wins.
-Challenges: Enjoy multiple gameplay modes, including a Free-to-Play mode for all users and a Play-to-Earn mode for those looking to earn rewards.
-All transactions are seamlessly handled by the Unique Network parachain, with smart contracts deployed on the Moonbeam network.
+Win Conditions: The player who collects the most tokens and finishes the race wins.
+Challenges: Enjoy multiple gameplay modes, including a Free-to-Play mode and the new Betting Challenge —Audiences can bet and win.
+All transactions are handled seamlessly by Polkadot's Westend Asset Hub and Moonbeam parachain

 ## Stunning Visuals and Gameplay
 Experience amazing visuals and engaging gameplay that will keep you coming back for more.
 Dive into the world of Polkowars and see how strategy meets speed.